mwc360/mwc360.github.io/_posts/2022-01-19-Synapse-Optimization-Series-Table-Distributions.md

     , inv_warehouse_sk
 ```

 While this SQL is very readable, the Synapse Optimizer tends to be very literal in terms of executing plans based on how your TSQL reads, I don't find that it is as _creative_ as regular SqlServer with finding alternate and more optimal plans.
-This is extrmely important with the MPP architecture because depending on how your SQL is written, you could be getting worse performance when migrating from SqlServer to Synapse Dedicated Pools and a simple reorganization of some SQL could produce much better utilization of the distributed compute and the table distributions.
+This is extremely important with the MPP architecture because depending on how your SQL is written, you could be getting worse performance when migrating from SqlServer to Synapse Dedicated Pools and a simple reorganization of some SQL could produce much better utilization of the distributed compute and the table distributions.

 Notice in the below query plan how the _Group by Aggregates_ transformation takes place **after** the 3 tables are shuffled and joined.